Adelaide High School: History

 Adelaide High School is part of the longest-running sporting exchanges with Melbourne High School and Mac.Robertson Girls' High School, both in Melbourne.

+Architectural legacy

+In 2026 the school was awarded the Jack Cheesman Award for Enduring Architecture by the South Australia Chapter of the Australian Institute of Architects.
+In July 2026, the school was shortlisted for the National Award for Enduring Architecture.

 Curriculum

 Languages

 Adelaide High School is known for being a Special Interest Language School, offering students outside the zone to enrol through one of the three Special Entry Programs (Languages, Cricket and Rowing).
 It offers its students eight different languages to study: